thuang123/python_scraper/README.md

 ## Description

 A basic Python web scraper that scrapes Wikipedia pages from a user inputted valid Wikipedia page.
 Users specify the maximum number of links to scrape on each encountered page and the maximum number of links away from original starting page.
 The output is a directed graphical representation of the connections between all the scraped pages identified by the page titles.
-This is based on the idea from https://www.quora.com/What-are-some-interesting-web-scraping-projects-you-have-done.
+This is based on the idea from Quora [post](https://www.quora.com/What-are-some-interesting-web-scraping-projects-you-have-done).

 ## Installation & Getting Started